-This week, we present the strategy used by Joel Greenblatt, influential investor and managing principal and co-chief investment officer of Gotham Asset Management.
-There are many approaches to the selection and analysis of common stocks floating around the investment community, from simple value techniques to complex strategies combining a wide array of technical and fundamental factors.
-Many investors are initially drawn to intricate techniques, only to discover that basic, but sound, approaches often perform better and are easier to implement and understand.
+This week, we present the strategy used by Joel Greenblatt, managing principal and co-chief investment officer of Gotham Asset Management.
+There are many approaches to the selection and analysis of common stocks floating around the investing community, from simple value techniques to complex strategies combining a wide array of technical and fundamental factors.
+Many investors are initially drawn to intricate techniques, only to discover that basic but sound approaches often perform better and are easier to implement and understand.

-With the “The Little Book That Beats the Market” and follow up “The Little Book That Still Beats the Market,” Greenblatt’s goal was to write books simple enough that his children could understand and use yet have them reflect the core values used by Greenblatt to manage his portfolio.
-The result is an easy-to-follow process that relies on two simple rules: Seek out companies with high return on invested capital (ROIC), and that can be purchased at a low price that provides a high pretax earnings yield.
+With “The Little Book That Beats the Market” and follow-up “The Little Book That Still Beats the Market,” Greenblatt’s goal was to write books simple enough for his children to understand that still reflected the core values he used to manage his portfolio.
+The result is an easy-to-follow process that relies on two simple rules: Seek out companies with high return on invested capital (ROIC) and those that can be purchased at a low price that provides a high pretax earnings yield.
 These two concepts — buying a good business at a bargain price — make up the “magic formula.”

 Finding Good Companies